 I keep seeing various chunky hardcover books by Stephenson in used book stores, but haven't found a copy of The Diamond Age yet.

-I bought a used hardback edition of this in really nice condition, but haven't been able to find A Fire Upon the Deep yet and I need to read that one first.
+I bought a used hardback edition of this in really nice condition, but haven't read it yet,

 I've got my daughter's well-worn copy, but haven't read it yet.